Expropriation of the Princes in the Weimar Republic: Assessment by historians

 The Marxist–Leninist historiography of the GDR viewed the expropriation and the actions of the workers' parties primarily from a perspective similar to that of the Communist Party of the time.
 The united front strategy of the Communist Party was interpreted as the correct step in the class struggle.
 The plebiscitary projects were "the most powerful unified action of the German working class in the period of relative stabilization of capitalism".
 It was the SPD leadership and the leadership of the free trade unions that were attacked, particularly where they sought a compromise with the bourgeois parties.
 The attitude of the leaders of the SPD and the Free Trade Unions, it was said, significantly hampered the development of the popular movement against the Princes.

 Otmar Jung's post-doctoral dissertation of 1985 is the most comprehensive study of the Princes' expropriation to date.
 In the first part, he analyzes the historical, economic and legal aspects of all property disputes for each of the German states.
 This analysis takes up 500 pages of the more than 1200 pages.
 Jung uses this approach in order to counter the danger of prematurely assuming that the Prussian solution was the typical one.
 In the second part, Jung details the events.
 His intention is to show that the absence of elements of direct democracy in the constitution of the Federal Republic of Germany cannot legitimately be justified by "bad experience" in the Weimar Republic as is often done.
 On closer examination, the Weimar experience was different.
 According to Jung, the popular legislative initiative of 1926 was a laudable attempt to complement the parliamentary system where it was not able to provide a solution: in the question of a clear and final separation of the assets of the state and the former Princes.
 Here, the referendum was a legitimate problem-solving process.
 One of the results of the campaign, according to Jung, was that it brought to light technical defects in the referendum process, for instance because abstentions and "no" votes had exactly the same effect.
-By correcting misonceptions about elements of direct democracy in the Weimar Republic, Jung wants to pave the way for a less prejudiced discussion of elements of direct democracy in the present.
+By correcting misconceptions about elements of direct democracy in the Weimar Republic, Jung wants to pave the way for a less prejudiced discussion of elements of direct democracy in the present.